 When It Makes Sense to Use Incremental Budgets

 Incremental budgets are fairly common among established businesses because their simplicity and minimal lift is quite appealing — especially for large organizations that allocate funds to departments (or long-term projects) and who encounter only minor changes throughout the year.
 All in all, incremental budgeting is most effective in industries with steep competition, given that profits are (generally) preserved from year to year.

 With that in mind, incremental budgeting isn’t well-suited for small businesses and early-stage startups who need more flexibility — since this budget model doesn’t allow you to respond quickly to moving targets.
-If you’re a SaaS startup in a fairly new industry vertical, you’ll likely want to consider a different budgeting process since there are year-to-year cost fluctuations as you find your product-market fit (or work to disrupt a whole category).
+If you’re a SaaS startup in a fairly new industry vertical, you’ll likely want to consider rolling budgets or a different budgeting process since there are year-to-year cost fluctuations as you find your product-market fit (or work to disrupt a whole category).

 Along those same lines, if your company is thinking about adding a new revenue stream or making changes to its headcount or office space, you may want to wait until costs have stabilized before you transition to incremental budgeting.

 When you’re at different stages of funding and development, you need to keep an eye on using your budget correctly.
 That means leaning on allocation and sticking to your budget vs. increasing funds just to experiment with other go-to-market strategies.

 For example, if you’re a Series A company, you might need to allot more money to R&D or engineering than you set aside for marketing.
 Your budget will likely remain low for a while since your expenses will be high as each department gets off the ground.
 But once you hit a stage of growth where you have product-market fit and are accelerating GTM metrics and motions, you can dive deeper into fine-tuning your budget.

 How Mosaic Helps with Incremental Budgeting